MelkorBalrog/AutoSafeguard-Analyzer/README.md

 ## Workflow Overview

 The diagram below illustrates how information flows through the major work products.
 Each box lists the main inputs and outputs so you can see how analyses feed into one another and where the review workflow fits.
-Approved reviews update the ASIL values propagated throughout the model.
+Approved reviews update the ASIL and CAL values propagated throughout the model.

 ```mermaid
 flowchart TD